 Avocado pesto also makes a great marinade to make delicious healthy grilled chicken, fish, or shrimp recipes.
 Also, use it to make a healthy and quick avocado pesto pasta salad, and you will definitely love it.

 Toss some in cooked quinoa, slather it over bruschetta, serve it over sauteed vegetables or use it as a mayo substitute.

 One of the best ways to use it is to make a zucchini zoodle pasta.
 It is healthy and gluten-free.
 If you want a vegan recipe, you can also use a vegan and oil-free Pesto to make this Pasta.

 You can store this avocado basil pesto for about a week in an airtight container.
 Pour some water over the pesto to avoid it from turning black.
 Then drain it just before serving.

 If you want to increase the shelf life of homemade pesto, you can freeze it in an airtight container or heavy-duty freezer bags.

 The best way to freeze it is in ice trays and then can store the pesto cubes in plastic freezer bags for about 6 months.

 Avocado Pesto Recipe

-- Store in a glass jar for up to a week in refrigerator.
+- Store in a glass container in the refrigerator for up to a week.
+Use as required.